 The program is structured to accommodate the demands of a busy, complex life.
 The broad geographical distribution of the participating universities makes it possible for students to attend the on-campus sessions near their home without having to fly anywhere and spend time away from their work and family.

-The fact that there are seven participating schools means that a large number of veterans can attend.
+The fact that there are six participating schools means that a large number of veterans can attend.
 “This is definitely the only entrepreneurship program we’ve seen on this scale,” says Carbonell.
 “Most programs are run by individual institutions, universities or organizations and can only accept a small number of people each year.
 We want to help every veteran we can—this year our program will allow us to handle almost 300 veterans.”

 Participating Schools Offer a High Level of Support and Access to Rare Resources